This Is Why: Release and promotion

 In September 2022, Paramore archived all posts on their official Instagram page and unveiled a new design for the website.
 The site featured a timeline of several dates throughout the month that would be updated each date.
 These dates saw the launch of the band's official Discord server, the announcement of new tour dates in Los Angeles and New York City, and video snippets of the band working on new material.
 On September 16, the band announced their first new single in four years, "This Is Why", which was released on September 28.
 The same day as the single's release, the band announced the album of the same name to be released on February 10, 2023.
 Paramore performed the single on The Tonight Show Starring Jimmy Fallon on November 4.
 On December 8, 2022, the band released the second single, "The News".
-The third single, "C’est Comme Ça" was released on January 12.
+The third single, "C'est Comme Ça" was released on January 12.
 The band embarked on a brief tour beginning in October, including headlining slots at the Austin City Limits and When We Were Young festivals.
 On February 6, 2023, the band debuted the song "Running Out of Time" at their album release show in Nashville.
 On February 16, 2023, the band released a music video for the album's fourth single, "Running Out of Time".
+On March 1, 2024, a music video for "Thick Skull" was released.